(As revised 18 May 2019)

-(c) Reports shall be presented by the President as to the state of ringing within the Diocese, the Education Officer, Bell Restoration Officer, Public Relations Officer, Librarian, Peal Recorder, a Central Council Representative and the Guild Secretary.
+(c) Reports shall be presented by the President as to the state of ringing within the Diocese, the Education Officer, Membership Secretary, Bell Restoration Officer, Public Relations Officer, Librarian, Ringing Performance Secretary, a Central Council Representative and the Guild Secretary.

 (d) There shall be elected the Executive Officers.

-(e) There shall be elected such Life Vice Presidents as the membership shall decide, the Independent Examiner of Accounts, Education Officer, Public Relations Officer, Librarian, Peal Recorder, Report Editor and, triennially, representatives to the Central Council of Church Bell Ringers.
+(e) There shall be elected such Life Vice Presidents as the membership shall decide, the Independent Examiner of Accounts, Education Officer, Membership Secretary, Public Relations Officer, Librarian, Ringing Performance Secretary, Report Editor and, triennially, representatives to the Central Council of Church Bell Ringers.

 (f) Nominations for the office of Life Vice President shall not be valid unless submitted to the Guild Secretary in writing at least eight weeks before the date of the meeting.
 Election shall be by secret ballot, and no person shall be declared elected unless at least three-quarters of those members present have cast votes in favour of such election.